What's at stake in Week 16: Predictions, playoff scenarios, more

 David Newton's pick: The Panthers will be without Newton, with backup Heinicke making his first career start.
 They also will be without outside linebacker Shaq Thompson, who was placed on injured reserve.
 While the Carolina defense played its best game of the season in a 12-9 loss to New Orleans on Monday, it's hard to see Heinicke matching Atlanta's Matt Ryan and a Falcons offense averaging 25.4 points per game.
 Falcons 24, Panthers 17

 What's at stake: The Panthers are on the brink of playoff elimination.
 It will be official with either a loss or a Vikings win.
-They can also be eliminated if the Cowboys, Eagles and Redskins all win. -- Seifert
+They also can be eliminated if the Cowboys, Eagles and Redskins all win. -- Seifert

 FPI win projection: ATL, 49.8 percent.
 How big a difference is the change from Newton to Heinicke?
 Had Newton been healthy and played, Carolina would have been a nearly 60 percent favorite.
 But with Heinicke forced into the lineup, FPI now sees this as virtually a dead heat.